In an increasingly complex regulatory environment, indexes are of paramount importance for effective risk mapping.

 In parallel, a new regulatory trend is spreading across Europe: countries such as Sweden, Germany and France are setting up legislations in an effort to prevent major environmental and social violations.
 Growing concern has led France to pioneer the adoption of the law “Devoir de vigilance des sociétés mères et entreprises donneuses d’ordre” (No. 2017-399) in 2017.

-It is increasingly challenging for companies to efficiently address fraud, corruption & ESG risks arising from third-party relationships while also applying regulatory compliance.
-Bearing this in mind, we have developed two unique indexes, efficient & user-friendly tools that bring together various dimensions to significantly facilitate compliance processes.
+experts in compliance services,have developed two unique indexes, efficient & user-friendly tools that bring together various dimensions to significantly facilitate compliance processes.